The climate emergency is also a healthcare emergency. When extreme weather events occur, it is the most vulnerable people who suffer the most.

 This trend has already had a related effect on occupational health, with environmental migrants moving into larger cities as rural livelihoods fail, only to find themselves trapped in polluted and dangerous conditions.

 In Kamrangirchar, a massive slum in the Bangladeshi capital Dhaka, increasing numbers of people are arriving from low-lying coastal areas.
 Our teams here are now treating people injured or sick from working in unsafe conditions, as well as survivors of sexual and gender-based violence experienced in the overcrowded slum.

-MSF [is] committed to doing more to urgently address the increasing humanitarian consequences on vulnerable populations of environmental degradation and climate change.
+MSF [is] committed to doing more to urgently address the increasing humanitarian consequences on vulnerable populations of environmental degradation and climate breakdown.

 We have a responsibility to do better for our patients, staff, and the world.

-MSF has its own part to play in tackling climate change.
+MSF has its own part to play in tackling the climate crisis.